-Contacts for more information: Lauren Grous (program lead) at 281.425.6261 or Igrouse@lee.edu, Evan Richards at 281.425.6310, erichards@lee.edu or Jim Dobberstine at 281.425.6354 or jdobberstine@lee.edu
+Contacts for more information: Jim Dobberstine at 281.425.6354 or jdobberstine@lee.edu

 Accounting Technology - AT2, AAS

 Accounting, which is often called the "language of business," provides essential information about the economic activities of a business to its owners, its creditors, and other groups.
 The two-year Accounting Technology Program is designed to prepare students for mid-level accounting positions, such as full-charge bookkeepers or clerical supervisors in business industry.
 Emphasis is placed on generally accepted accounting principles and internal accounting procedures, as well as computer applications.